“How’s it going?” “How are you?” “How’s life?”

-Like the Stoics who came after him, he understood that tranquility and happiness arise when we stop cursing the unchangeable or wishing for something different and instead start savoring simple joys and appreciating reality just as it is.
+Like the Stoics who came after him, he understood that tranquillity and happiness arise when we stop cursing the unchangeable or wishing for something different and instead start savoring simple joys and appreciating reality just as it is.

 The Perennial Problem of Human Desire

-Okay, so that Stoic stuff sounds pretty good, but how do you actually implement it?
+Okay, so that Stoic philosophy stuff sounds pretty good, but how do you actually implement it?
 Easier said than done, right?